Frankfurt: Frankfurt after the loss of sovereignty

-Frankfurt lost its independence after the Austro-Prussian War in 1866 when Prussia annexed several smaller states, among them the Free City of Frankfurt.
-The Prussian administration incorporated Frankfurt into its province of Hesse-Nassau.
-The Prussian occupation and annexation were perceived as a great injustice in Frankfurt, which retained its distinct western European, urban and cosmopolitan character.
+Frankfurt lost its independence following the Austro-Prussian War of 1866, when Prussia annexed several smaller states, including the Free City of Frankfurt.
+The city was subsequently incorporated into the Prussian province of Hesse-Nassau.
+The occupation and annexation were widely regarded in Frankfurt as a grave injustice, yet the city retained its distinctly Western European, urban, and cosmopolitan character.
 The formerly independent towns of Bornheim and Bockenheim were incorporated in 1890.

 In 1914, the citizens founded the University of Frankfurt, later named Goethe University Frankfurt.
 This marked the only civic foundation of a university in Germany; today it is one of Germany's largest.

 From 6 April to 17 May 1920, following military intervention to put down the Ruhr uprising, Frankfurt was occupied by French troops.
 The French claimed that Articles 42 to 44 of the peace treaty of Versailles concerning the demilitarization of the Rhineland had been broken.
 In 1924, Ludwig Landmann became the first Jewish mayor of the city, and led a significant expansion during the following years.
 During the Nazi era, the synagogues of the city were destroyed and the vast majority of the Jewish population fled or was killed.

+During World War II, Frankfurt was the location of a Nazi prison for underage girls with several forced labour camps, a camp for Sinti and Romani people (see Romani Holocaust), the Dulag Luft West transit camp for Allied prisoners of war, and a subcamp of the Natzweiler-Struthof concentration camp.

 Frankfurt was severely bombed in World War II (1939–1945).
-About 5,500 residents were killed during the raids, and the once-famous medieval city center, by that time the largest in Germany, was almost completely destroyed.
+About 5,500 residents were killed during the raids, and the once-famous medieval city center, by that time one of the largest in Germany, was almost completely destroyed.
 It became a ground battlefield on 26 March 1945, when the Allied advance into Germany was forced to take the city in contested urban combat that included a river assault.
 The 5th Infantry Division and the 6th Armored Division of the United States Army captured Frankfurt after several days of intense fighting, and it was declared largely secure on 29 March 1945.
+In spite of the wartime destruction, over 40% of Frankfurt's buildings still date from before the Second World War.